-The winners 2015 were I am Dublin by Ahmed Abdullahi, David Aronowitsch, Sharmarke Binyusuf and Anna Persson.
-Previous winners has been I Stop Time by Gunilla Bresky, Mia Engberg’s Belleville Baby, Videocracy by Erik Gandini and Michael Wenzers At Night I Fly.
+Previous winners have been I am Dublin by Ahmed Abdullahi, David Aronowitsch, Sharmarke Binyusuf and Anna Persson, I Stop Time by Gunilla Bresky, Mia Engberg’s Belleville Baby, Videocracy by Erik Gandini and Michael Wenzer’s At Night I Fly.

 Tempo Short Award

-Tempo Short Award is a competition for best swedish short documentary where the winning director is awarded with 75 000 kronor.
+Tempo Short Award is a competition for best Swedish short documentary, where the winning director is awarded 25 000 SEK.
 The award is presented with support from the Swedish Film Institute and Filmregion Stockholm-Mälardalen.
-This year’s winner of Tempo Short Award was Ida Lindgrens The body is a lonesome place while the honorable-award was given to Moa Junströms The loony-bin!

-2015 winner was My Sandström with her film Kulturpengar while Knutte Westers Dawn In a City Without Name won 2014.
-Previous winners are among others The Quiet One by Ina Holmqvist och Emelie Wallgren, Dagar emellan by Erik Bäfving as well as last years winner Kärleksförmedlingen by Martina Carlstedt.
+Previous winners are My Sandström with Kulturpengar, Knutte Wester with Dawn In a City Without Name, The Quiet One by Ina Holmqvist and Emelie Wallgren, Dagar emellan by Erik Bäfving and Kärleksförmedlingen by Martina Carlstedt.

-The winner 2015 was Anna Padillas Only three minutes left… 2014 year’s winner was Still Born by Åsa Sandzén, who later won a Guldbagge for best documentary short.
-Previous winners before that are among others Staden och jag by Moa Junström och Irene Lopez’s Pinocchio utan näsa.
+Previous winners are Anna Padillas Only three minutes left…, Guldbagge awarded Still Born by Åsa Sandzén, Staden och jag by Moa Junström and Irene Lopez’s Pinocchio utan näsa.

 Short Dox Radio

-Short Dox Radio is an annual open competition where free storytelling is encouraged.
-The frame is the same every year: a three-minute story will be chosen by a jury and awarded with 5 000 kronor.
+Short Dox Radio is a radio competition where free storytelling is encouraged.
+The frame is the same every year; a three-minute story, selected by a jury and awarded with 5 000 SEK.